-But it’s not all about the golf; there is also a spa, three swimming pools (one heated outdoor pool), tennis courts, a gym and some delicious dining options.
+But it’s not all about the golf.
+There is also a spa, three swimming pools (one heated outdoor pool), tennis courts and a gym.
+Not to mention the delicious dining options.

-We stayed in the annexes, which almost looks like a mini village and is set within a couple of minutes walk of the impressive Manor House.
+We stayed in the annexes, which almost looked like a mini village.
+They are within a couple of minutes walk of the impressive Manor House.

-Whilst these rooms lack the prestige and character of the main Manor House, they were well furnished, spacious and had comfortable beds.
+The rooms well furnished, spacious and had comfortable beds.

-Our room also had a pleasant view of the outside (and heated) swimming pool.
+Our room also had a pleasant view of the outside swimming pool.

-During our visit we played the tree lined Longcross Championship course, ranked as one of the top 100 courses in England.
-It was fairly testing in places, with tight fairways and strategically placed, challenging bunkers.
+During our visit we played the tree lined Longcross Championship course.
+This is ranked as one of the top 100 courses in England.
+It was fairly testing, with tight fairways and strategically placed challenging bunkers.

-The following day we played the complimentary nine-hole par three course designed by European Tour player Bernard Hunt himself.
+The following day we played the complimentary nine-hole par three course.
+This course was designed by European Tour player Bernard Hunt himself.

-We enjoyed it so much we went round it twice, with an obligatory break after nine holes to have a cold lager on the terrace of the Manor House.
+We enjoyed it so much we went round it twice.
+But we did have an obligatory break after nine holes to have a cold beer on the terrace.

-Foxhills has recently been listed as one of the world’s best gourmet golf resorts by Great Golf Magazine and having dined there it is not surprising to see why.
+Foxhills has recently been listed as one of the world’s best gourmet golf resorts by Great Golf Magazine.
+It is not surprising to see why.
 Throughout our stay the food did not disappoint.

-We ate lunch twice in the Foxhills Golf Club House, aptly named The Nineteen, where we sat watching golfers finish off their rounds on the 18th holes of both the Longcross and the Bernard Hunt.
+We ate lunch twice in the Foxhills Golf Club House, aptly named The Nineteen.
+Here we sat watching golfers finish off their rounds on the 18th holes of both the Longcross and the Bernard Hunt.

 The food in The Nineteen club house was very good.
 I enjoyed the pulled pork in a brioche bun with its jalapeño slaw so much (£8.75), that I was tempted to have it two days running.